-- Intensive instruction is usually associated with the following: - o diagnostic/ prescription - o targeted to specific skill development - variety of opportunities for repetitions (repeated exposure) - o smaller chunks of text or content - guided and independent practice - skill development and practice integrated into all activities - frequent monitoring - criterion-based evaluation of success - Students in Grades K-5 whose performance in reading, writing, mathematics, and/ or science requires remediation must have a PMP or comparable individual academic plan. - o Students whose performance is minimally below grade level may need a PMP. - PMP's are required for Kindergarten and first grade students who are performing below grade level. - An existing PMP is to be closed at the conclusion of the school year. - o At that time, the teacher(s) of the student who had a PMP is to make recommendations regarding the student's educational program for the following year. - o The PMP should be placed in the student's permanent record at the close of each year or at the time of student withdrawal. - If a student is to continue remediation during the following year, he or she is to receive a new PMP. - The new PMP is to be developed through the collaboration of the receiving teacher(s) and the parent(s)/ guardian(s) and approved by the principal. - Recommendations of the sending teacher(s) are to be reviewed as part of the PMP progress. - Students who do not meet minimum performance expectations for the statewide assessment tests in reading, writing, mathematics, and/ or science must continue remedial instruction until expectations are met.

-1. ELL Students - Progress Monitoring Plan Process

-- English Language Learner students who are unable to demonstrate mastery in academic subject areas as described in the Student Progression Plan will be referred to a Progress Monitoring Plan/ ELL committee.
-This committee will develop a PMP for the student in accordance with the following guidelines and procedures: Adopted 06-27-00 - The reason for the academic under-performance of an ELL student must not imply that he/ she needs an extra year to learn English or that it is due to the student's lack of English proficiency. - Establish lack of academic progress in reading, writing, mathematics, and/ or science using a composite of indicators that includes, but is not limited to grade level checklists, pre-tests and post-tests, CELLA results, alternate assessment results, previous academic records, diagnostic assessment in the home language, and any other appropriate indicator of academic progress.
+1 2 • Intensive instruction is usually associated with the following: 3 diagnostic/ prescription 4 targeted to specific skill development 5 variety of opportunities for repetitions (repeated exposure) 6 7 guided and independent practice 8 skill development and practice integrated into all activities 9 frequent monitoring 10 criterion-based evaluation of success 11 12 • Students in Grades K-5 whose performance in reading, writing, mathematics, and/ or science 13 requires remediation must have a PMP or comparable individual academic plan.
+14 Students whose performance is minimally below grade level may need a PMP.
+15 16 grade level.
+17 18 • An existing PMP is to be closed at the conclusion of the school year.
+19 At that time, the teacher(s) of the student who had a PMP is to make recommendations 20 regarding the student's educational program for the following year.
+21 • The PMP should be placed in the student's permanent record at the close of each year or 22 at the time of student withdrawal.
+23 24 ٠ If a student is to continue remediation during the following year, he or she is to receive a new 25 • PMP.
+26 • The new PMP is to be developed through the collaboration of the receiving teacher(s) and 27 the parent(s)/ guardian(s) and approved by the principal.
+28 Recommendations of the sending teacher(s) are to be reviewed as part of the PMP 29 progress.
+30 31 ٠ Students who do not meet minimum performance expectations for the statewide assessment 32 tests in reading, writing, mathematics, and/ or science must continue remedial instruction until 33 expectations are met.
+34 35 1 ELL Students - Progress Monitoring Plan Process 36 •• Amended 07-15-03 and 07-01-06 37 English Language Lagrage students who are unable to demonstrate mostery in another is 38 English Language Learner students who are unable to demonstrate mastery in academic 39 subject areas as described in the Student Progression Plan will be referred to a Progress 40 Monitoring Plan/ ELL committee.
+This committee will develop a PMP for the student in 41 accordance with the following guidelines and procedures: Adopted 06-27-00 42 43 The reason for the academic under-performance of an ELL student must not imply 44 that he/ she needs an extra year to learn English or that it is due to the student's lack 45 of English proficiency.
+46 - J 47 Establish lack of academic progress in reading, writing, mathematics, and/ or science 47 using a composite of indicators that includes, but is not limited to grade level checklists, 49 pre-tests and post-tests, CELLA results, alternate assessment results, previous 50 academic records, diagnostic assessment in the home language, and any other 51 appropriate indicator of academic progress.
+52